 - Entwines their own words with another writer's words without proper citations

-The finished product will often look like a new piece of writing; however, portions will have been stolen from other sources without acknowledgement/proper citations (hence the nickname "patchwork plagiarism").
+The finished product will often look like a new piece of writing; however, portions will have been stolen from other sources without acknowledgment/proper citations (hence the nickname "patchwork plagiarism").

 Accidental plagiarism is just that: an accident.
-It occurs when the writer unintentionally misses a citation, forgets to use quotation marks, or paraphrases text in a way that's much too similar to the source material.
+This type of plagiarism occurs when the writer unintentionally misses a citation, forgets to use quotation marks, or paraphrases text in a way that's much too similar to the source material.

 Accidental plagiarism will still cost you.

-Verbatim plagiarism, or direct plagiarism, occurs when the writer copies and pastes text from the original source into their essay.
+Verbatim plagiarism or direct plagiarism is another form of plagiarism, that occurs when the writer copies and pastes text from the original source into their essay.